rgolder1/aztec/README.md

 - springdemo:

-Collection of Spring module demoes, including Hibernate with JPA and JDBC.
+Collection of Spring module demoes, including Hibernate with JPA, and JDBC.

 - mongodb: